Title: Section 505.8 - Nursing service.

-(2) Reimbursement shall not be allowed on a fee paid to a legally responsible relative who provides nursing services in the patient's home or in a hospital.
+(2) Reimbursement shall not be allowed on a fee paid to a legally responsible relative who provides nursing services in the patient's home.

 (3) Payment for nursing services provided by an approved home health agency, including a hospital-based home health agency, shall be at rates established by the State Commissioner of Health pursuant to subdivision 7 of section 206 of the Public Health Law and reimbursement for such expenditures shall be at such rates.